-The Implications of having Too Many Trainees in a Corporate Training Session22nd January 2021
+The Implications of having Too Many Trainees in a Corporate Training Session

 The very act of corporate training is generally influenced by a multitude of factors surrounding the organisation and its sessions.
 Typically, a corporate trainer training course tends to thoroughly explore these factors, and the measures that trainers can take in order to cater to them.
 That said, the number of trainees or participants attending a corporate training session also plays a major role in determining the effectivity of the training sessions.
 Notably, it is largely believed that having too many participants can shrink the efficacy of a training program, and this blog considers some of the main reasons behind this.

 - Burdensome: Needless to say, if you as a trainer were expected to train a group of fifty participants originating from different professional and personal backgrounds, then you would have a hard time ensuring if everyone has understood the topics, assess everyone’s progress, re-explain some of the concepts, and resort to a training method that caters to all the participants’ learning preferences.
 In fact, the very idea of having to facilitate so many participants can burden and demotivate the trainer from delivering their best.

 - Lack of interactivity: Imagine hosting a session with more than fifty learners and having to glean everyone’s opinions and experiences.
 The entire session time will be consumed by this, and the scope to teach the topics or analyse them will be eliminated.
 On the contrary, if no exchange of idea is promulgated, then monotonous, instructor-led sessions will be conducted, and the room for innovation and brainstorming will be curbed.
 Either ways, the training effectivity will be disturbed.